How to make a GET request to an API from a React Native app

 useEffect- useEffect is a hook using which you ask React that the component in which this hook has been used needs to perform a task after the render.
 It helps to increase the responsiveness of the app.

 useState- It is a kind of Hook with which you connect React state to different functional components.
 In a project, you have to import useState from ‘react’.

 ScrollView- ScrollView is a scrolling container that you can import from react native.
 It contains different views and components.
 The scrollable items are heterogeneous, which implies that users can scroll both horizontally and vertically.

-Before starting with the steps of making a GET request, you have to develop an app with React Native.
+Before starting with the steps of making a GET request, you have to develop an app with React Native development company.
 If you are struggling with the process, check the article to get detailed step-by-step guidance.
 You can choose either of the tools React Native CLI or Expo CLI.
 Since we have used a demo expo app, start with the same.